RoActemra 162 mg solution for injection in pre-filled pen (ACTPen®)

 - Hold your RoACTEMRA pre-filled pen with the green cap pointing down (See Figure C).

 - Look in the clear Window area.
 Check the liquid in the RoACTEMRA pre-filled pen (See Figure C).
-It should be clear and colorless to pale yellow.
-Do not inject RoACTEMRA if the liquid is cloudy, discolored, or has lumps or particles in it because it may not be safe to use.
+It should be clear and colourless to pale yellow.
+Do not inject RoACTEMRA if the liquid is cloudy, discoloured, or has lumps or particles in it because it may not be safe to use.
 Safely dispose of the pre-filled pen in a sharps container and get a new one.